 Old number 9 The Slim Princess sits on a few feet of narrow-gauge track next to the original train depot.
-You can spend several hours exploring the buildings which include a general store, Wells Fargo building, bottle house and a miner’s shack.
+You can spend several hours exploring the buildings which include a mock ghost town.
+General store, Wells Fargo building, bottle house, miner shacks, and equipment.

 Weekend Activities Guide